What is the average salary in Manhattan, NY?

 New York City Department of Education

-The New York City Department of Education oversees the city's public schools.
-They are committed to providing quality education to all students.
+The New York City Department of Education oversees public schools.
+They aim to provide quality education to students.

 -